The kidney has many roles, including:

 - Resorption of filtered bicarbonate.

-An important concept to remember is that the body (and kidney) attempt to maintain electroneutrality at all costs, i.e. absorption of an anion must occur concurrently with absorption of a cation or in exchange for excretion of an anion (e.g. Na+ absorption is linked to Cl– resorption in the loop of Henle or is absorbed in exchange for H+ in the PCT).
+- Electroneutrality rules!
+The body (and kidney) attempts to maintain electroneutrality at all costs, i.e. absorption of an anion must occur concurrently with absorption of a cation or in exchange for excretion of an anion (e.g. Na+ absorption is linked to Cl– resorption in the loop of Henle or is absorbed in exchange for H+ excretion in the PCT).

 Retention of filtered bicarbonate

-Filtered bicarbonate is retained (“reclaimed”) in proximal and distal tubules through concurrent excretion of H+ (see figure to the right).
+Filtered bicarbonate is retained (“reclaimed”) in proximal and collecting tubules through concurrent excretion of H+ (see figure to the right).

-- In the PCT, filtered bicarbonate is resorbed with Na+ in exchange for H+.
-The hydrogen is derived from carbon dioxide and water through the action of the enzyme, carbonic anhydrase, in the renal tubules.
-A luminal Na/H antiporter excretes hydrogen in exchange for sodium (which is resorbed).
+- In the PCT, most of the filtered bicarbonate (around 80% in humans) is resorbed with Na+ in exchange for H+ (via the NHE3 transporter).
+The hydrogen is derived from carbon dioxide and water through the action of the enzyme, carbonic anhydrase, in the renal tubules, which is tethered to the luminal membrane.
+A luminal Na/H antiporter excretes hydrogen in exchange for sodium (which is resorbed from filtered urine).
 The excreted hydrogen combines with filtered bicarbonate and is converted to water and carbon dioxide.
 The bicarbonate generated within the tubule cell from carbonic anhydrase is transported with sodium into blood through a basolateral (blood side) Na/HCO3 cotransporter.
 Thus, the actual bicarbonate that is filtered is “lost” in the urine filtrate (by combining with hydrogen to form water and carbon dioxide) but a new bicarbonate is generated by the renal tubule cell during the process of excreting hydrogen (in exchange for absorption of sodium).
 Thus sodium absorption drives reclamation of filtered bicarbonate.
 In this way, one bicarbonate is generated for one lost, so there is no net gain of bicarbonate, rather the filtered bicarbonate is being “reclaimed” by the kidney.
 Angiotension II stimulates the activity of the Na/H antiporter and the basolateral sodium/bicarbonate cotransporter, thus promoting sodium and bicarbonate retention.
+The energy for the Na/H antiporter actually comes from the Na/K transporter (pumps Na out into blood and K into the tubular cell) in the basolateral (blood side) membrane, so this process is critically dependent on sodium absorption.
+Bicarbonate is also resorbed in the thick ascending limb of the loop of Henle and distal convoluted tubule (Dhondup and Qian 2017).

-- In the collecting tubules, filtered bicarbonate remaining in the urine is resorbed by hydrogen being actively secreted into the lumen through a luminal H+ATPase pump.
-The process of hydrogen generation in the tubule cell from carbonic anhydrase generates bicarbonate which is transported into the blood, in exchange for chloride, via a basolateral (blood side) chloride/bicarbonate exchanger.
+- In the collecting tubules, filtered bicarbonate remaining in the urine filtrate is resorbed by hydrogen being actively secreted into the lumen through a luminal vacuolar type (V)-H+ATPase pump via type A intercalated cells.
+In humans, this equates to about 4% of the bicarbonate (Dhondup and Qian 2017).
+This pump is normally found in vesicles in the cytosol and they are translocated to the luminal surface.
+The excreted hydrogen is generated in the tubule cell from carbonic anhydrase, which also generates bicarbonate in the process.
+The bicarbonate is transported into the blood, in exchange for chloride, via a basolateral (blood side) chloride/bicarbonate exchanger (which provides the energy for the translocation of the H+-ATPase).
 Again, as for the proximal tubules, there is no net gain of bicarbonate in this setting.
-Aldosterone stimulates the hydrogen ATPase and also the basolateral chloride/bicarbonate exchanger, thus directly promoting acid excretion and retention of base.
+Aldosterone stimulates the H+-ATPase and also the basolateral chloride/bicarbonate exchanger, thus directly promoting acid excretion and retention of base or bicarbonate.
+The H+-ATPase works differently in the cortical and medullary parts of the collecting tubules.
+In the cortical collecting tubule, the H+-ATPase is dependent on sodium absorption in adjacent principle cells, thus increased sodium delivery will increase sodium absorption in the collecting tubules by principle cells.
+This creates a more negative lumen, which favors excretion of a cation such as hydrogen.
+In contrast, in the medullary collecting tubule, the H+-ATPase activity is sodium independent.

 New bicarbonate is generated by the kidney when hydrogen excretion is buffered by anions other than filtered bicarbonate.
 Thus, when a bicarbonate is generated by the kidney, an acid (hydrogen with different anions, including carbonate, phosphate and chloride) is lost.
 Similarly, when an acid is not excreted, bicarbonate is “lost” or not reclaimed or generated.